Vivianwcao/ELM-OLAP-Data-Pipeline/README.md

 ## Engineering Challenges & Solutions

 ### 1. The files are visual forms rather than structured spreadsheets
 * **The Challenge:** Field supervisors used Excel as a printed form layout tool rather than a database.
 Workbooks were built with merged cells, hand aligned labels, and tables that started at different row offsets depending on how much notes the previous supervisor typed.
-With six tabs per file and subtle undocumented variations across 750 files from different contractors, standard parsing with `pd.read_excel()` failed on file one.
+Each workbook contained six tabs, and small layout differences accumulated over four years as different contractors filled them out.
+Standard tools like `pandas.read_excel()` broke almost immediately.

 * **The Solution:** Instead of assuming fixed row coordinates, I built an anchor based cell detection parser using `openpyxl`.
 The script scans for known label strings and reads neighboring cells at relative offsets to where the label was found.
 Section boundaries for charge tables and repeating line items are detected by keyword terminators rather than row counts.
 This handles layout shifts across files without breaking silently.